Starting an Ohio LLC

 Benefits of Creating an LLC in Ohio

-When you form an LLC, you create a separate business entity.
-This helps shield you and your personal assets if your business is sued or owes debts.
+When you setup an LLC, you’re creating a business that is legally separate from you.
+This separation helps protect your personal assets if you business ever gets sued or runs into debt.

-If you’re trying to decide between forming a corporation or an LLC, choosing to start an LLC may simplify your taxes and keep you from paying both personal income and corporate taxes at the federal level.
+If you’re struggling to choose between forming a corporation or an LLC in Ohio, deciding on an LLC will keep you from double taxation.
+With an LLC your taxes are simplified and keep you from paying both personal income and corporate taxes at the federal level.

-With an LLC, you can choose pass-through taxation.
-You’ll be taxed on your personal income from your LLC, but your LLC itself won’t be taxed on its gross income.
+With an Ohio LLC, you can choose pass-through taxation.
+You’ll be taxed on your personal income from your LLC, but your LLC itself won’t be taxed on its gross income. - No Annual Report

-One great thing about registering an LLC in Ohio is that you don’t have to file an Annual Report or pay an annual fee to keep your business in good standing.
+A great benefit of registering an LLC in Ohio is you do not have to file an Annual Report, nor do you have to pay an annual fee to keep your business compliant.

 Once your formation paperwork has been accepted, you’re good to go.